quintype/quintype-caching-php/README.md

   1. **max-age**
 4. **locationId**_(not required for story page)_: home or section-id
 5. **storyGroup**_(not required for story page)_: top or stack-id
+6. **storiesToCache**:
+  1. Array of all collections under a key for each of them, if driven through collections.
-6. **storiesToCache**: Array of all the stories that have to be cached.
+  2. Array of all the stories that have to be cached, if driven through stories.
+7. **storiesFrom**_(required for collection driven page)_: collection

 ```php